-If your hair starts turning brown repeated times it could also be due to iron deficiency and poor nutrition.
+If your hair starts turning brown repeatedly, it could also be due to iron deficiency and poor nutrition.

 Insufficient copper in the body can affect metabolism and may affect cell growth.
 You may try other hair products and see the difference.

 Other rare but possible reasons for hair turning brown could be due to underlying diseases and illnesses.
-Few to name are systemic lupus erythematosus, and systematic scleroderma.
+A few to name are systemic lupus erythematosus and systematic scleroderma.
 Too much stress can also sometimes lead to a change in hair color from black to brown.

 Most shampoos and other face cleansers are chemical-based.
 Switch to a good conditioner that can protect your black layers even when you are traveling.

-Check out below few good leave on conditioners especially with your condition of black to brown:
+Check out below a few good leave-on conditioners, especially with your condition of black to brown:

 1. Sun Bum Revitalizing 3 in 1 Leave-In Conditioner Spray

-- One of the most highly recommended due to strong protection.
+- One of the most highly recommended due to its strong protection.

 - Rich in coconut oil and totally vegan